Eligibility restrictions apply: only Australian citizens or permanent residents are eligible to apply for this course.

 Frequently asked questions

-Yes, the Master of Urban Planning is designed for students for aspiring professionals who want to develop the knowledge and practical skills needed to become effective planners.
+Yes, the Master of Urban Planning is designed for aspiring professionals who want to develop the knowledge and practical skills needed to become effective planners.
 This program equips you to create sustainable urban environments and make a meaningful impact.

 If you have no formal qualification but a minimum of 3-5 years of relevant work experience, you may be eligible for admission to the Graduate Certificate in Urban Planning and Design.
 The Graduate Certificate is a foundation course that provides a pathway to studying the Master of Urban Planning.
 Learn more here.